indieopensource/enterprise-ready-supplement/terms.md

 ### <a id="Make_Patent_Permission_Explicit"></a>Make Patent Permission Explicit

-If the _Public License_ does not explicitly grant a patent license, then _Developer_ licenses _Company_ to do everything with the software that would otherwise infringe any patent claims _Developer_ can license, or becomes able to license.
+If the _Public License_ does not explicitly grant a patent license, then _Developer_ licenses _Company_ to do everything with the _Software_ that would otherwise infringe any patent claims _Developer_ can license, or becomes able to license.

 ### <a id="Forgive_Inadvertent_Public_License_Violations"></a>Forgive Inadvertent Public License Violations